Testing Capytaine

 Testing in CI with Github Actions

 The directory .github/workflows/ contains the definition of the Github Actions that are run to test Capytaine in CI.
-The workflows test_new_commits.yaml and test_with_latest_dependencies.yaml are mostly thin wrapper around the Nox sessions described above.
+The workflows test_new_commits.yaml and test_with_latest_dependencies.yaml are mostly thin wrapper around the Just recipes described above.
 The former is run on each new commit, while the latter is run periodically.
-Follow the instruction above in the section about Nox to run them locally.
+Follow the instructions in the section above to run them locally.
 Both only run on Linux, testing other platforms is only done with the build_wheel.yaml workflow described below.

 The workflow build_docs.yaml builds the documentation and push it to https://capytaine.org/master/, whenever a commit modifies the sources in the docs/ directory.